stormpath/stormpath.github.io/source/rest/quickstart/index.markdown

 learn more?
 Here are a few other helpful resources you can jump into.

 * Dig in deeper with the [Official REST API Product Guide](http://docs.stormpath.com/rest/product-guide).
-* Use try out Stormpath in your favorite programming language with out [7-Minute Tutorial](https://stormpath.com/tutorial).
+* Try out Stormpath in your favorite programming language with our [7-Minute Tutorial](https://stormpath.com/tutorial).
 * Learn to easily partition user data with our [Guide to Building Multitenant Applications](http://docs.stormpath.com/guides/multi-tenant/).
 * Easily support Google and Facebook Login with our new [Social Login & Integration Guide](http://docs.stormpath.com/guides/social-integrations/).